 Background: The core business of any school district is teaching and learning.
 In order for students to learn at their highest levels and for teachers to be most effective, a guaranteed and viable curriculum must be in place.
 CSISD has worked to develop scope and sequences in several areas along with other supporting documents and materials.
+Parents may access in-depth information about scope & sequence across most content areas and grade levels online through our Curriculum & Instruction website.
+District rates are reported for all indicators in this category.

-Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Scope and Sequence documents: English I - IV Scope and sequence developed for English I - English IV Scope and sequence developed, but not all the way through English I - English IV X Supporting resources are available to teachers No documents Campuses Receive District Rating Scope and Sequence documents: Algebra I & II, Geometry, Pre-Calculus Scope and sequence developed for Algebra I & II, Geometry and Pre-calculus Scope and sequence developed, but not all the way through Algebra I & II, Geometry and Pre-calculus Supporting resources are available to teachers No documents Campuses Receive District Rating Scope and Sequence documents: Biology, Chemistry, Physics Scope and sequence developed for Biology, Chemistry, and Physics Scope and sequence developed, but not all the way through Biology, Chemistry, and Physics Supporting resources are available to teachers No documents Campuses Receive District Rating
+Exemplary (3 Points) Recognized (2 Points) Acceptable (1 Point) Unacceptable (0 Points) N/A Scope and Sequence documents: K-8 English/Language Arts Scope and sequence developed at all grade levels Scope and sequence developed, but not all the way through the grade span Supporting resources are available to teachers No documents Scope and Sequence documents: K-8 English/Language Arts Scope and sequence developed at all grade levels Scope and sequence developed, but not all the way through the grade span Supporting resources are available to teachers No documents Scope and Sequence documents: K-8 Mathematics Scope and sequence developed at all grade levels Scope and sequence developed, but not all the way through the grade span Supporting resources are available to teachers No documents